 If you want to use the device as you’ve originally intended, your best option is to flash it to another carrier, perhaps with AppleFlasher or a similar tool.
 This way, you’ll end up with a fully functional phone and a good story to tell your geeky friends.

 Of course, not everyone has the time or energy or experience to mess around with carrier flashing or unlocking.
 In that case, you can still use the blacklisted device on Wi-Fi—perhaps as a gaming console or a very fancy e-book reader.
-And let’s not forget that you can always sell it for parts and get at least some of your money back.
+And let’s not forget that you can always sell it for parts on a site like eBay and get at least some of your money back.